the-labo/the/packages/mail/README.md

 const theMail = require('@the-/mail').default

-async function tryExample () {
+async function tryExample() {
   const mail = theMail({
+    key: 'xxxxxxxxxxx',
     service: 'sendgrid',
-    key: 'xxxxxxxxxxx'
   })

   await mail.send({
+    content: 'This is the content of the mail',
     from: 'the-sender@example.com',
+    subject: 'This is the title',
     to: 'the-receiver@example.com',
-    subject: 'This is the title',
-    content: 'This is the content of the mail'
   })
 }